-When it comes to wealth management, diversification is the process of investing in different types of assets to shield your portfolio from the losses that come with inevitable ups and downs in the stock market.
+Portfolio diversification is the process of investing in different types of non-stock assets (AKA alternative assets) to shield your portfolio from the losses that come with inevitable ups and downs in the stock market.

-Diversification actually works because of these natural fluctuations.
+Diversification as a wealth protection strategy works because of these natural fluctuations.
 While every market will flex, it’s extremely unlikely they’ll all flex the same way at the same time — which puts you at less risk of experiencing dramatic losses and in a good position to catch the gains.

 Ultimately, investors who build long-term, carefully-diversified portfolios have a much easier time generating returns and riding out the losses than the high-stakes gamblers who bet all their money on a single asset and often lose big in the stock market.